jamesreggio/unravel/README.md

 ## How to develop locally

-Ensure the local `node_modules/.bin` is in your path, then run:
+Ensure `./node_modules/.bin` is in your path, then run:

 ```sh
 npm install